takirchjunger/accountAttributes/README.md

  The base64clientcredentials string can be constructed by the following steps:

  1. Combine client id and client secret with a semicolmn in between.
- 2. urlencode this combination
- 3. base64encode the urlencoded string
+ 2. base64encode the resulted string

 Example: (use your credentials, this example does not contain valid credentials)